Hong Kong–Singapore relations

-Both Hong Kong (the Special Administrative Region of the People's Republic of China) and the Republic of Singapore are former British colonies which have maintained trade relations since the 19th century, and have both become important financial centre, maintaining diplomatic missions and trade offices to further their bilateral relations.
+Both Hong Kong (a Special Administrative Region of the People's Republic of China) and the Republic of Singapore are former British colonies which have maintained trade relations since the 19th century, and have both become important financial centres, maintaining diplomatic missions and trade offices to further their bilateral relations.

 In addition to being represented by the Chinese Embassy, the Government of the Hong Kong SAR also operates a Hong Kong Economic and Trade Office in Singapore.
 Similarly, in addition to its Embassy in Beijing, Singapore has a Consulate-General in Hong Kong.
 When Hong Kong was under British rule, it was known as the Singapore Commission.

 History

+Pre-contemporary era

 Singapore and Hong Kong started trading in the 19th century.
 According to newspapers in Hong Kong, the idea of a rivalry between Hong Kong and Singapore had been around since the 1900s.
 In 1923, the Japanese Association of Singapore published a book named The Introduction of Singapore, which showed that there were trade relations between Hong Kong and Singapore and there were Japanese merchant ships operating routes between Hong Kong and Singapore.